Charges expected in Chicago beating broadcast on Facebook

-CHICAGO (AP) — Chicago police say charges are expected against four people who police say beat a man in an assault that was broadcast live on Facebook.
+CHICAGO (AP) — Charges are expected against four people who police say beat a man in an assault that was broadcast live on Facebook, Chicago police said.

-The victim is a suburban resident who Police Superintendent Eddie Johnson says has “mental health challenges.”
+The victim is a suburban Chicago resident who Police Superintendent Eddie Johnson said has “mental health challenges.”

-Johnson called the attack and the video “sickening” at a news conference Wednesday.
-Johnson questioned why individuals would treat someone so harshly.

-Police Cmdr.
-Kevin Duffin said Wednesday that he anticipated charges within 24 hours.

 Most Read Stories